A gun is an inanimate object. It can’t do anything on its own. Like any other tool, the person using it determines its use.

 But only every other week or so.

-My thoughts and prayers are with them.
+My thoughts and prayers are with the victims.
+Every time.
 Of course.

 (For more on guns and America, head over to my article about how state laws appear to show that gun legislation works to curb gun death rates: http://www.scarymommy.com/strict-gun-laws-reduce-gun-death-rates/)